 Looking for a creative outlet or a way to offer your services to the community?
 Hundreds of volunteers provide their time, skills and expertise each year to assist in many areas of work within the Office of Historic Alexandria and its museums and historic sites.
 Study artifacts, conduct museum tours, use your computer skills, tabulate research findings – these are only a few of the dozens of ways to contribute your time, talents and energy.
 A few opportunities are listed below, or for more information go to Volunteer with Historic Alexandria.

 The City of Alexandria's Oral History Program, Alexandria Legacies, is seeking volunteers to help collect the oral histories of long-time Alexandria residents.
 The City has been collecting oral histories since the early 1980s, and there are many more stories to be heard.
 Responsibilities include conducting an interviews and/or transcribing an interview.
 Volunteers are also welcome to interview long-time Alexandria residents they know personally.
 New volunteers are required to attend a training session.
-To learn more, please e-mail Jen Hembree or call the Archaeology Museum at 703.746.4399.
+To learn more, please send a message to the Legacies program coordinator at the Alexandria Archaeology Museum, or leave a telephone message for her at 703.746.4399.

 Gadsby's Tavern Museum, 134 North Royal St., is looking for Volunteer Tour Guides who love history and enjoy working with the public.
 No experience is necessary!
 Volunteers are required to contribute one morning or afternoon per month.
 Volunteer benefits include free admission to more than 30 historic house museums, a shop discount, free garage parking (while on duty), discounted admission to museum lectures, a subscription to the museum newsletter, and invitations to annual volunteer parties, field trips and exhibit openings.
 To learn more about volunteer opportunities at Gadsby's Tavern Museum, call 703.746.4242.